swiftlang/swift/docs/5 - Memory and Ownership Model.rst

     arr[4] = 1; // Updates myarray.
   }

-Aggregates (structs and oneof) default to being value types, but can be declared as reference types with the byref attribute::
+Aggregates (structs and union) default to being value types, but can be declared as reference types with the byref attribute::

   struct [byref] MyList {